tidepool-org/handbook/Benefits and Perks/Health Insurance and Other Benefits.md

     * Non-participating providers: $5,000 per individual / $10,000 per family
 * Lifetime Benefit Maximum: None

 Employees are also eligible to participate in a Flexible Spending Account (FSA).
-Tidepool will match contributions to the FSA dollor-for-dollar up to $2500.
+Tidepool will match contributions to the FSA dollor-for-dollar up to $2700.
+Employees can also take advantage of a dependent and elder care FSA account that provides up to $5000 in funds at no cost to the employee.

 Employees may contribute to a 401(k) retirement savings plan.
-Tidepool currently does not offer contribution matching.
+Tidepool does not currently offer contribution matching.

+You can find detailed information about our benefits plans in [this internal google drive folder](https://drive.google.com/drive/folders/1E97pTweN00YHuDs-SldeBWPFT4xJFKTr).